mamy-CS/llm-d/guides/workload-autoscaling/README.md

    - **GKE**: Google Cloud Managed Prometheus or automatic application monitoring should be enabled, (see [Google Cloud Managed Prometheus documentation](https://docs.cloud.google.com/stackdriver/docs/managed-prometheus))
    - **Other Kubernetes**: A Prometheus stack must be installed (see [monitoring documentation](../../docs/monitoring/README.md))

 3. **Prometheus Adapter**: Required for exposing custom metrics to Kubernetes HPA.
-This is installed automatically by the helmfile as part of the inference-scheduling stack.
+This is installed automatically by the helmfile as part of the workload-autoscaling installation.

 4. **Platform-specific certificates** (if required):
    - **OpenShift**: Prometheus CA certificate from `openshift-monitoring` namespace